linux156/starter-academic/content/event/jkl2104/index.md

 location: online

+summary: An example talk using Wowchemy's Markdown slides feature.
+abstract: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Duis posuere tellusac convallis placerat.
+Proin tincidunt magna sed ex sollicitudin condimentum.
+Sed ac faucibus dolor, scelerisque sollicitudin nisi.
+Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam."

-summary: Blabla
+# summary: Blabla
-abstract: "The measures which define an $L^2$ bounded $n$-dimensional Riesz transform have been intensely studied in the last 50 years.
+# abstract: "The measures which define an $L^2$ bounded $n$-dimensional Riesz transform have been intensely studied in the last 50 years.
 Especially in the case of $n$-AD-regular measures (that is, measures that are quantitatively $n$-dimensional) the situation is very well understood by now.
 In this talk I will describe how some of the recent advances in the field can be pushed beyond the AD-regular setting.
 Based on joint work with Xavier Tolsa."
 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: "2021-05-03T14:15:00Z"